-Can the CLONE PLUGIN be used for backup operations in the latest MySQL 8.0?
+Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 This is Oniumi (@fat47) from the Service Reliability Group (SRG) of the Technology Headquarters.